influxweb/cornerstone/README.md

 cornerstoneUX
 -------------
-Cornerstone is a device agnostic website development architecture.
+cornerstoneUX is a device agnostic website development architecture.